Photo by Calin Stan/Shutterstock

 Photo by Phattana Stock/Shutterstock

-Yukata are highly recommended for those new to traditional Japanese wear.
-They are fun, casual and easy-to-wear, and some manufacturers have even invented pre-tied obi (sash/belt) and two piece garments to make it even easier.
-The best time to wear yukata in Japan is at summer festivals and fireworks displays (hanabi taikai).
-Some venues also encourage visitors to wear yukata in summer, such as the Sumida Aquarium in Tokyo.
-Many people like to wear yukata or kimono when visiting historic areas, such as castle towns or old neighborhoods, for example Kyoto's Gion or the teahouse districts of Kanazawa.
-In the latter case, it's easier to rent the kimono or yukata on arrival rather than purchasing your own.
+Yukata are a fantastic choice for anyone new to traditional Japanese clothing.
+They’re fun, casual, and incredibly easy to wear, with some brands even offering pre-tied obi (sashes) and two-piece options to simplify the process.
+The best occasions to don a yukata in Japan are during summer festivals and fireworks displays (hanabi taikai).
+Some places, like the Sumida Aquarium in Tokyo, even encourage visitors to wear them during the summer.
+Many people enjoy wearing yukata or kimono while exploring historic areas, such as the charming streets of Kyoto's Gion or the teahouse districts in Kanazawa.
+In these cases, renting a kimono or yukata upon arrival is often more convenient than purchasing your own.

 Where to Buy Kimono